After a long pause I got bitten by the PC builder bug again, this time it was a fanless one. Here is what I ordered today:

 - Samsung 840 Pro SSD 256GB, $207 + $8 shipping

-So, what’s the point?
+So, what's the point?
 Why is this cool?
 This, children, is a desktop-grade PC with no moving parts!
 Not even the customary CPU fan.
 How is this possible?
 The case itself is made of aluminium and acts as a giant heatsink!
-Of course, I will have to underclock the processor to never exceed about 55 watt of heat output, which is why I got the K version.
+Of course, I will have to get a processor that never exceeds 45 watt of heat output, which is why I got the T version.

 Here is how it works: because all Thin mini-ITX boards have CPU in the same place, the case is designed to take advantage of this, by having a heatsink bolted right to the upper lid, touching the board in the exact spot the CPU is at.
 We only need to apply some thermal paste and voila, 100% passive cooling: